rkistner/chinese-postman/Readme.md

 ## Usage with QGIS

-## Installation (QGIS 2.x)
+## Installation (QGIS 3.x)

-Python 2.7 and QGIS 2.x is required for the plugin to run.
+Python 3.x and QGIS 3.x is required for the plugin to run.
-The plugin may work on QGIS 2.x on Linux, as long as you have Python 2.7 and `python-networkx` installed.

 Download the "Chinese Postman Solver", using the QGIS plugin manager.